-The basic definition of a destination wedding will often be: A wedding held in a destination, that is not the couples hometown.
+The basic definition of destination weddings will often be: A wedding held in a destination, that is not the couples hometown.
 Hmm.
 Sounds a bit not so exotic to me.
 Or this definition: A destination wedding is a wedding held more than 100 miles from where the couple lives.
 Kind of the same, right?

 Here’s the thing.
 The above definitions are just the general idea of a destination wedding.
 It is very non specific and it doesn’t really get you much closer to what the term means.